alexcleu/alexcleu.github.io/_posts/2017-04-15-cost-model-travel.md

 ---
 layout: post
-title: Practical Python Business Cost Model -- Travel!
+title: Practical Python Business Cost Model for Traveling
+tags: [pythonic_business, python, pandas, cost model]
 ---

 So recently me and my friend are planning to go to a trip to New York.
 We